Tropical Forest Forever Facility: Technical advisors

 The World Bank, the U.N.
-Development Programme, the Organization for Economic Cooperation and Development, as well as the Wildlife Conservation Society, Conservation International, the World Wide Fund for Nature, and Campaign for Nature are technical advisers to the TFFF.
+Development Programme, the Organization for Economic Cooperation and Development, as well as the Wildlife Conservation Society, Conservation International, and Campaign for Nature are technical advisors to the TFFF.

 Proposed structure

 The program would consist of two primary institutions, the TFFF and the Tropical Forest Investment Facility (TFIF).

 The TFIF is to be a $125 billion fund, constituted through a mix of public and private investments hosted at a Multilateral Development Bank, possibly the World Bank.
 These funds are to be invested in predominantly global south sovereign bonds.
 The profits from the fund, after interest payments to the investors, would be dispersed to the TFFF.

 The TFFF uses the funds to reward countries for protecting those forests.

 To be eligible to receive funds, a country must: